pierreyb/telerouteAPI/_documentation/getting_started.md

   The interface is designed to make Teleroute Freight Exchange integration easier for TMS/FMS developers.
-It provides secured access in JSON format to the main functions (CRUD) of the Teleroute freight exchange service:
+It provides secured access in JSON format to the main functions (CRUD) of the Teleroute freight exchange service.

-  You'll succeed if you do this.
+  In this documentation, the following code apply

+  Success message.

   {: .success}

-  Here's some useful information.
+  Informative message.

   {: .info}

-  Something may not happen if you try and do this.
+  Warning message.

   {: .warning}

-  Something bad will happen if you do this.
+  Error message.

   {: .error}
 left_code_blocks: